Despite Age and Lung Condition, Pope Francis Continues to Meet People

 Either location would provide the Holy Father with greater seclusion than his current residence of Casa Santa Marta and so lessen the risk of him contracting the coronavirus.

-More of a guesthouse than a residence with its frequent visitors passing through, Casa Santa Marta was chose by Francis as his residence after his election in 2013 because it brought him into contact with people.
+More of a guesthouse than a residence with its frequent visitors passing through, Casa Santa Marta was chosen by Francis as his residence after his election in 2013 because it brought him into contact with people.
 “I cannot live alone,” he said at the time.
 “I must live my life with others.”

 The number of guests has no doubt significantly reduced since Italy’s lockdown and risks to the Pope are further mitigated by Masses at the Casa being celebrated without the faithful.
 He is also limited to televising his other public appearances from the apostolic palace — a change that visibly frustrated him and which prompted him to say he felt “caged.”